bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 09:38 AM CT, April 15</p>
+<p class="updated_time"> Latest data: 10:32 AM CT, April 15</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 78°, which is 4° *colder* than yesterday.
-Tomorrow is expected to be 6° *colder* than today.
+Today's high is 78°, which is 5° *colder* than yesterday.
+Tomorrow is expected to be 5° *colder* than today.

 Currently:

-- 73°
+- 76°
-- Breezy and Overcast
+- Light Rain and Breezy
-- 75% humidity
+- 74% humidity
-- 11 mph wind
+- 14 mph wind
-- 95% cloud cover
+- 69% cloud cover
 - 33 AQI 🟩
-- 0.58 inches of rain expected in the next 48 hours
+- 0.68 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>